learning-zone/azure-basics/README.md

 #### Q. What is Azure Kubernetes Service (AKS), and what are its benefits?
 #### Q. How would you deploy and manage containers in AKS?
 #### Q. What are some best practices for managing communication and scaling in a microservices architecture on AKS?
-#### Q. How do you decide between Azure SQL Database, Cosmos DB, and Azure Blob Storage for an application’s data needs?
+#### Q. How do you decide between Azure SQL Database, Cosmos DB, and Azure Blob Storage for an application is data needs?
 #### Q. What is the difference between SQL and NoSQL databases, and when would you use each on Azure?
 #### Q. How would you set up replication and high availability for an Azure SQL Database?
 #### Q. How does Azure Cosmos DB global distribution work, and when is it useful?